 The UMC Project

-To advance universal and meaningful connectivity, ITU and the European Commission (EC) have joined forces in the context of the 3-year, €3-million project “Promoting and Measuring Universal and Meaningful Digital Connectivity,“ funded by the European Union.
+To accelerate progress towards universal and meaningful connectivity, ITU and the European Commission (EC) joined forces in the context of a €3-million project “Promoting and Measuring Universal and Meaningful Digital Connectivity, “funded by the European Union.
+The project officially started in May 2023 and is expected to run until 2027.

 This project benefits from the generous funding of the European Union.